 Revenue for instrument sales is recognized upon installation at the customer's location or upon transfer of title to the customer when installation is not required, which is generally the case with sales to distributors.
 In sales to end-customers, the Company provides the installation service and often payment is tied to the completion of the installation service.
 When installation is required, the Company accounts for the instrument and installation service as one unit of accounting and recognizes revenue when installation is completed, assuming all other revenue recognition criteria are met.
 Instrument transactions often have multiple elements, as discussed below.
+Included with the purchase of an instrument is a one-year assurance type product warranty assuring that the instrument is free of material defects and will function according to specifications.
+In addition, the sale of an instrument includes an implied warranty which is promised to the customer during the pre-sales process, at the time that the sales quote is issued to the customer.
+The imlied warranty is provided over the same one-year period as the standard warranty.
+The services included in the implied warranty are the same as those included in the extended service contracts, and include two bi-annual preventative maintenance service vists, minor hardware updates and software upgrades, additional training and troubleshooting which is beyond the scope of the standard product warranty.
+The implied warranty has been identified by the Company as a separate deliverable and unit of accounting.
 Consideration allocated to the implied one year service type warranty is recognized over the one year period of performance as service and other revenue as described below.
 Consideration allocated to any other elements is recognized as the goods are delivered or the services are performed.